MastaPhlash/MastaPhlash/README.md

 # 👋 Welcome to My GitHub

-I'm a U.S. Army NCOIC with over a decade of leadership experience, currently transitioning into cybersecurity and IT systems management.
+I'm a System Administrator with over a decade of leadership experience, currently transitioning into cybersecurity and IT systems management.
 I specialize in **cybersecurity**, **project management**, and **data-driven solutions**, with a focus on enterprise security architecture and real-world implementation.

 ## 🔍 About Me
 - 🎓 I hold a Master of Science in Cybersecurity and a Bachelor of Science in Computer Information Systems.